Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 ## Publish the web application to Azure

-Below are the few steps we need to do
+To publish this web application to Azure we need to create an Azure App Service, Azure Web App, and create a Deployment User.

 1. Azure App Service

-- The first step is to create an [Azure App Service](https://azure.microsoft.com/services/app-service/) Plan.
+The first step is to create an [Azure App Service](https://azure.microsoft.com/services/app-service/) Plan.
 You can store multiple web apps in this plan.
 Use the resource group that you created earlier in the following command:

     ```
     az appservice plan create --name <myAppServicePlan> --resource-group <myResourceGroup>